marccolemont/CRMX_TimoTwo/README.md

 ![](images/MKR-CRMXTimoTwo.png)
 Library works on the CRMX TimoTwo shield
-- Based on RadioLumen CRMX TimoTwo tranceiver
+- Based on RadioLumen CRMX TimoTwo transceiver
 - 4 LED's on lightguide for status & RF receiving quality
 - 1 RGB LED on lightguide with Universe color
 - Button to Link two devices / clear linking